 Family Farm Action Alliance is a tax-deductible charitable 501(c)(3) organization.
 Headquartered in Missouri, we formed as an affiliate organization of Family Farm Action, a political nonprofit 501(c)(4) organization.
 Together, our two organizations represent a seamless chain of action from research and policy development, to the adoption of the policy through legislative action by elected officials who support our vision.

-Through our collective policy development, advocacy and public awareness campaigns, we continue to beat back corporate interests and push real food systems reform onto the state and national policy stage.
+Through our collective policy development, advocacy and public awareness campaigns, we continue to beat back corporate interests and push meaningful food and agriculture system reform onto the state and national policy stage.